 Now you’re ready to trim your tree!

 You can really go to town with the decorations or keep it simple.
 Below I’ve included instructions for the decorations you see here.
+You can decide what is appropriate for your make.

 Mini Crochet Baubles